openapi-processor/openapi-processor-spring/docs/index.md

 The generated source code has to be included in a project to compile it.
 This is easily done with the [openapi-generatr-gradle][generatr-gradle] plugin.
 See [Using Gradle][docs-gradle].
 {: .note .info .mb-6}

+## Feedback

+In case some feature is missing or the generated code is not 100% what you would expect create an [issue][generatr-issues] preferably with a test case.
+Providing a test case will help significantly :-)

+A test case is a single folder with an openapi.yaml file and the expected Java files the generatr should create.
+The structure looks like this:

+    my-new-test-case/
+        openapi.yaml
+        mapping.yaml
+        generated/
+           api/
+               AnEndpointInterface.java
+               .. more api interfaces ..
+           model/
+               AModelClass.java
+               AnotherModelClass.java
+               .. more model files ..

+The `mapping.yaml` contains the type mapping information and is an optional file.

+See the [existing integration tests][generatr-int-resources] for a couple of examples.

 ## License